I Got My Face Shaved For Better Skin — This Is What Happened

 Thankfully, my anxiety waned as she broke it down for me and I settled into her plush operating chair.
 To be clear, my nerves weren't for a lack of trust: Schook's a licensed aesthetician, product formulator, founder of M.S.
 Apothecary, and bona fide "face whisperer."
 (The latter is according to a former colleague.)
 But still, a razor?
 Well, it turns out, the procedure is actually pretty simple and totally pain-free.

-To begin, Schook cleansed and moisturised my skin.
+To begin, Schook cleansed and moisturized my skin.
 Once my skin was prepped, she applied a light layer of emollient gel to my skin — this provided the necessary "slippage" for smooth dermaplaning.
 So basically, a very fancy shaving cream.
-Then, Schook brought out the pièce de résistance: a slender, sanitised razor.
+Then, Schook brought out the pièce de résistance: a slender, sanitized razor.

 She used this razor to gently scrape the surface of my skin, taking bits of dead skin and dirt away with each motion.
 I learned that if all goes well, this procedure is meant to give me smoother, brighter, and more even skin — not to mention eliminate all unwanted peach fuzz and facial hair.
 "After dermaplaning, your skin-care products absorb better and your follicles are less likely to fill up with dead skin, oil, and debris," she explained.